mlubinsky/mlubinsky.github.com/fb/README.md

 ### Count all distinct pairs with difference equal to k
 ```
 1) Initialize count as 0
 2) Sort all numbers in increasing order.
+O(nLogn) t
 3) Remove duplicates from array.
 4) Do following for each element arr[i]
    a) Binary Search for arr[i] + k in subarray from i+1 to n-1.